r0b0/debian-installer/README.md

 To test with [libvirt](https://libvirt.org/), make sure to create the VM with UEFI:

-1. Select the _Customize configuration before install_ option at the end of the new VPM dialog
+1. Select the _Customize configuration before install_ option at the end of the new VM dialog
 2. In the VM configuration window, _Overview_ tab, _Hypervisor Details_ section, select _Firmware_: _UEFI_

 ![virt-manager uefi screenshot](readme-files/virt-manager-uefi.png)